 How Can Mold Cause Dyspnea?

 Dyspnea is medical jargon for when you're short of breath or, more precisely, when you feel a startling gasping sensation or a heaviness in your chest, making it difficult for you to breathe.
 Picture yourself panting after a sprint; that's normal after rigorous activity.
-But dyspnea, that's when breathing is unnervingly difficult even in a state of rest.
+But dyspnea is when breathing is unnervingly difficult even in a state of rest.

 Symptoms of Dyspnea Caused by Mold Exposure